MAKE PAPER FIREWORKS!

 WHAT RESOURCES?

-• The main resources will be colourful carrier bag, I just happened to have, inner tubes, and any colourful packaging.
+• The main resources will be colourful carrier bags, which I just happened to have, inner tubes, and any colourful packaging.

 • Organize all your resources.